filrak/vsf/docs/rfc/extendibility.md

 New integrations - integrations.

-New features, components - Nuxt modules and Vue plugins
+New features, components - Nuxt modules and Vue plugins.

+If you want to extend integrations since we rely on data formats as APIs you can extend them in any way you want.
+For example;
+- by creating new hook that calls base hook underneath
+- by writing a network/response itnerceptor in `setup` function
 :::